KaerHuang/KaerHuang.github.io/_pages/about.md

 I am a senior researcher at Lenovo Research.
 My research interest is computer vision, including detection, segmentation, tracking algorithms (MOT/MOTS/VIS/VOS/VOT/3D Tracking), visual foundation models, and deep generative models(Diffusion models and their application).

-I have several openings for self-motivated research interns on these topics, please feel free to drop me an e-mail( huangke1@lenovo.com).
+🎉🎉I have several openings for self-motivated research interns on these topics, please feel free to drop me an e-mail( huangke1@lenovo.com)🎉🎉.

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 We are the winner of ECCV2022 SSLAD BDD100K MOT Challenge.
-- *2022.02*: &nbsp;🎉🎉 We are the winner of ECCV2022 SSLAD BDD100K MOT Challenge.
 - *2022.10*: &nbsp;🏆 We are the winner of ECCV2022 SSLAD BDD100K MOT Challenge.
 - *2022.10*: &nbsp;🏆 We are the winner of ECCV2022 SSLAD BDD100K MOTS Challenge.
 - *2022.10*: &nbsp;🏆 We are the winner of ECCV2022 SSLAD BDD100K SSMOT Challenge.